ThreatResponse/threatresponse-bsides/slides.rst

 Implement Something Immediately
 --------------------------------

- * Start with simple tools like Prowler
+ * Start with simple tools like Prowler or Scout2
  * Move on to more complex tools as needed.

 ------------------------------